llazzaro/chem-fingerprints/docs/using-api.rst

 said the overall code was only 16x faster.
 Where's the factor of 2x slowdown?
 It's in the Python code!
 The `threshold_tanimoto_search_symmetric` step took only 13 seconds.
-The remaining 22 seconds was in the Leader code written in Python.
+The remaining 22 seconds was in the leader code written in Python.
 To make the analysis more complicated, improvements to the chemfp API sped up the clustering step by about 40%.